About Kulu

 How do I contribute information?

-Find the restaurant on kulu.food and open its detail page.
-You will see a 'Contribute' button.
+Find the restaurant on Kulu and open its detail page.
+You will see a list of metadata categories that you can vote on.

 Do I need an account to contribute?